christianwgd/django-bootstrap-icons-sample/README.md

 # Example project for django-bootstrap-icons

-This example project only supports the latest version of Django.
+This is an example for the usage of the [django-bootstrap-icons](https://github.com/christianwgd/django-bootstrap-icons) package.

 ## Instructions